 FAQ

-It focuses on fit, services, Knowledge, product purchase, refund handling, support, and what kind of work Fragment Practice is actually for.
+It focuses on fit, service shapes, AI governance support, Knowledge, purchase and refund handling, support, and what kind of work Fragment Practice is actually for.

 How to use this page

-Use this page to choose the next move
+Use this page to reduce the next decision

 Look for fit, not perfect certainty

-If the issue is already real and still hard to move, that is usually the right level of signal.
+If the issue is real and still difficult to move, that is usually enough signal to choose a starting path.

 Who this is for